B

 An Overview of Crime Rates in Boscobel, WI

-With a crime rate of 668, significantly below the national average of 2324, Boscobel stands out as one of the safest places to reside in the United States.
-This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.
+Boscobel enjoys a remarkably low crime rate, standing at just 627, a significant contrast to the national average of 2119.
+This distinction firmly establishes Boscobel as one of the safest places to reside in the entire United States.
+This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.

 In the most recently reported crime year, Boscobel registered zero reported homicides.
 This statistic not only designates the area as an exemplar of security but also emanates a profound sense of safety within its community.
 A minimal incidence of severe violent crime not only fosters a strong sense of well-being among residents but also sets a commendable standard for other regions aiming to cultivate similarly safe surroundings.